 Perth has become confidently car-free through most of the town centre and it doesn’t seem to be hurting the traders one bit.
 Pedestrians stroll through welcoming streets, pavement cafes fill squares which used to be parking places, live music happens not just inside but all around the brand new Concert Hall.

-The monthly Farmer’s Market seems all the more bustling because it takes place right next to the High Street shops.
+next to the High Street shops.
 And (Edinburgh please note) in this relaxed environment shoppers obviously cope with being able to walk a little further to their cars.

 Edinburgh Farmer’s Market rightly wins prizes but the city is still in thrall to the motor car.
 Perth deserves an award for an altogether more enlightened approach to urban landscaping.